cest-sources/mr_carbon_zero/README.md

 3. don't cool at night, but recool during daytime
 4. add buffer battery for mornings, evenings, and as peak-power buffer
 5. get wind energy in winter
+6. use generated waste heat for buildings heating ~ 10 Mwh/year

 ![Rofs](../main/img/summary.jpg)